taleinat/fuzzysearch/README.rst

 --------

-*fuzzysearch* is great for ad-hoc searches of genetic data, such as DNA or protein sequences, before reaching for "heavier", domain-specific tools like
+*fuzzysearch* is great for ad-hoc searches of genetic data, such as DNA or protein sequences, before reaching for more complex tools:
-BioPython:

 .. code:: python